 Car Insurance Rates in Hamilton and Toronto

 With the average Ontario motorist paying about $1,500 for car insurance in 2015, drivers in both cities can expect the mid-point to remain about the same or decrease slightly.
 The provincial government is several years into a mandate to lower car insurance premiums by 15 percent.
-The most recent changes took effect June 1, 2016.
-These consolidated some accident benefits coverage, effectively reducing amounts insurers could potentially pay.
+The most recent changes took effect on June 1, 2016.
+These consolidated some accident benefits coverage, effectively reducing the amounts insurers could potentially pay.
 Changes were also made to update the definitions of catastrophic injury.

 The lowest prices for car insurance inside Toronto are about $1,500, the average for the rest of the province.
-In the northern corners of the city average rates hover around $2,000 annually.
+In the northern corners of the city, average rates hover around $2,000 annually.
 High claims costs related to car insurance fraud are thought to drive prices in the more expensive areas of the city.

 Hamilton pays somewhat less than Toronto, though it remains one of the more expensive cities in the province for car insurance.
-The best rates for average drivers in the Steel City come in just under $1,300.
+The best rates for average drivers in Steel City come in just under $1,300.
 The highest rates in town are in the $1,900 area.